-“Appropriate neuropathy exercises are a vital part of any CIDP intervention plan because of its potential to improve strength and endurance, thereby minimizing muscle shrinkage and improving function and mobility.”
+“Appropriate exercise is a vital part of any CIDP intervention plan because of its potential to improve strength and endurance, thereby minimizing muscle shrinkage and improving function and mobility.”
 This quote is from an OUTSTANDING article in the August – September 2010 issue of I.G.
 Living (IGLiving.com).
 The article was written by Mathew David Hansen, DPT, MPT, BSPTS who practices in Washington State and is titled “Exercise for CIDP.”

-Dr. Hansen produced a great DVD on Exercise for neuropathy patients.
+Dr. Hansen in 2014 produced a great DVD on Exercise for all neuropathy patient’s.
 We highly recommend this DVD as it confirms what the NSN has been saying for years about the wrong type of exercise involving damaged nerves.
-Dr. Hansen has contributed to the work of the NSN and when you use the special code when ordering the DVD, part of your price is donated back to the NSN.
+Dr. Hansen has contributed to the work of the NSN and when you use the special code when ordering the DVD, part of your price is donated back to the NSN!

 I have been ‘counseled and attacked’ by some so called ‘experts’ who still think that “working through the pain,” as my football coach encouraged us to do in high school, is appropriate for neuropathy patients.
-It is not.
+NO. NO. NO.

 When I followed instructions from those who thought they knew best it resulted in many horrible experiences for me: severe bone pain, horrific electric shocks, significant numbness and extreme fatigue along with the frightening experience of my legs from the waist down turning into cement when I was told to “push through the pain.”